-G1A12 - Visual and Performing Arts are important for students academic and social /emotional development.
-During the pandemic many of these opportunities were limited for students, particularly those who can't afford to participate in extra curricular activities outside of school.
+G1A12 Visual and Performing Arts are important for students academic and social /emotional development.
+They increase learning and student engagement.
+It is also the only opportunity for students who can't afford to participate in extra curricular activities outside of school to gain these valuable skills.
 Restarting our full music program, dance and other visual and performing art elective opportunities allows all students to meet state standards in the arts and gain skills that enhance cognitive development needed in ELA, Math and Science as well.

-G2A9 - Study Trips and Interactive Experiences (projects, hand on activities and guest facilitators) are important for all students to create positive and memorable school experiences, however for many of our L-I, FY, and EL students these "being there experiences" at school are critical as they often do not have the quantity of out of school opportunities their peers have had access to.
+G2A9 Study Trips and Interactive Experiences (projects, hand on activities and guest facilitators) are important for all students to create positive and memorable school experiences, however for many of our L-I, FY, and EL students these "being there experiences" at school are critical as they often do not have the quantity of out of school opportunities their peers have had access to.
 These "being there experiences" help to create motivation for learning and the development of deeper friendships and team work, as well as set the stage (by providing tangible examples and an array of sensory input) for greater learning and application.